kaspervbrakel/802.11_Availability_Attacker/README.md

 prettytable==0.7.2

+# Credits:
-# For creating this code examples / snippets and ideas were used from the book: Python Penetration Testing from Oreilly.
+For creating this code examples / snippets and ideas were used from the book: Python Penetration Testing from Oreilly.
 The book can be found at: https://learning.oreilly.com/library/view/python-penetration-testing/9781784399771/